Pension: Criticisms

 Defined benefit plans are sometimes criticized as being paternalistic as they enable employers or plan trustees to make decisions about the type of benefits and family structures and lifestyles of their employees.
 However they are typically more valuable than defined contribution plans in most circumstances and for most employees (mainly because the employer tends to pay higher contributions than under defined contribution plans), so such criticism is rarely harsh.

 The "cost" of a defined benefit plan is not easily calculated, and requires an actuary or actuarial software.
 However, even with the best of tools, the cost of a defined benefit plan will always be an estimate based on economic and financial assumptions.
 These assumptions include the average retirement age and lifespan of the employees, the returns to be earned by the pension plan's investments and any additional taxes or levies, such as those required by the Pension Benefit Guaranty Corporation in the U.S. So, for this arrangement, the benefit is relatively secure but the contribution is uncertain even when estimated by a professional.
 This has serious cost considerations and risks for the employer offering a pension plan.

-One of the growing concerns with defined benefit plans is that the level of future obligations will outpace the value of assets held by the plan.
+One of the growing concerns with defined benefit plans is that the level of future obligations will outpace the value of assets held by the plan (Unfunded mandate).
 This "underfunding" dilemma can be faced by any type of defined benefit plan, private or public, but it is most acute in governmental and other public plans where political pressures and less rigorous accounting standards can result in excessive commitments to employees and retirees, but inadequate contributions.
 Many states and municipalities across the United States of America and Canada now face chronic pension crises.

-DB examples

-Many countries offer state-sponsored retirement benefits, beyond those provided by employers, which are funded by payroll or other taxes.
-In the United States, the Social Security system is similar in function to a defined benefit pension arrangement, albeit one that is constructed differently from a pension offered by a private employer; however, Social Security is distinct in that there is no legally guaranteed level of benefits derived from the amount paid into the program.

-Individuals that have worked in the UK and have paid certain levels of national insurance deductions can expect an income from the state pension scheme after their normal retirement.
-The state pension is currently divided into two parts: the basic state pension, State Second [tier] Pension scheme called S2P.
-Individuals will qualify for the basic state pension if they have completed sufficient years contribution to their national insurance record.
-The S2P pension scheme is earnings related and depends on earnings in each year as to how much an individual can expect to receive.
-It is possible for an individual to forgo the S2P payment from the state, in lieu of a payment made to an appropriate pension scheme of their choice, during their working life.
-For more details see UK pension provision.